zsanjay/CS-Notes/Frontend/Javascript/core/Objects.md

 #### Value vs Reference Types

-We have eight different data types in JavaScript, which include 7 primitive data types, which include number, string, boolean, BigInt, undefined, null, and Symbol
+We have eight different data types in JavaScript, which include 7 primitive data types, which include number, string, boolean, BigInt, undefined, null, and Symbol.

 The eight data type are objects.
-Arrays and functions fall into the object category
+Arrays and functions fall into the object category.

 The reason we differentiate the data types is because of how they are allocated in memory.